What is Solar Window Film?

 What to Look For While Choosing a Film

-- VT or Visible transmittance: VT is the measure of visible light that comes through a product, expressed in numbers between 0 and 1.
+VT or Visible transmittance: VT is the measure of visible light that comes through a product, expressed in numbers between zero and one.
 A higher VT ensures abundant daylight.

-- SHGC or Solar Heat Gain Coefficient: It is a measure of the heat energy blocked by the film.
-This too is expressed in numbers between 0 and 1.
+SHGC or Solar Heat Gain Coefficient: It is a measure of the heat energy blocked by the film.
+This too is expressed in numbers between zero and one.
 A lower SHSG ensures that more heat gain is blocked by the film.
 This is an important measure especially for places that have extreme summers.

 Tips for Before and After Application